-How is Monkeypox Transmitted?
+How is Mpox Transmitted?

-Is Monkeypox Severe?
+Is Mpox Severe?

-What we Know: Cases of monkeypox can range from mild to severe.
+What we Know: Cases of mpox can range from mild to severe.
 Examples might include everything from one or two itchy/uncomfortable pox blisters to more severe cases with the entire face, hands, mouth, genitals, and anus covered with incredibly painful and itchy skin lesions accompanied with intense fever and intense pain that requires treatment and/or pain control.
-Original reports that described monkeypox as “mild” are now being updated to reflect what we’ve seen on the ground: each person’s situation is different, and some people have experienced severely painful cases.
+Original reports that described mpox as “mild” are now being updated to reflect what we’ve seen on the ground: each person’s situation is different, and some people have experienced severely painful cases.

-For some people, contracting monkeypox has meant having to take time off work to avoid close contact with others, manage pain and recover.
+For some people, contracting mpox has meant having to take time off work to avoid close contact with others, manage pain and recover.
 This can affect income and a person’s ability to provide for themselves and loved ones.
 Some employees have been forced by their employer to supply doctors’ notes indicating if they are able to be at work, a requirement that is not supported by public health.

-What are the symptoms of monkeypox?
+What are the symptoms of mpox?

-The most common symptoms of monkeypox include fever, headache, muscle aches, back pain, low energy, and swollen lymph nodes.
+The most common symptoms of mpox include fever, headache, muscle aches, back pain, low energy, and swollen lymph nodes.
 This is followed or accompanied by the development of a grouping of lesions or rash which can last for two to three or four weeks.
 The rash can be found on the face, palms of the hands, soles of the feet, eyes, mouth, throat, groin, and genital and/or anal regions of the body.
 The number of lesions can range from one to many.
 Lesions begin flat, then fill with liquid before they crust over, dry up and scabs fall off, with a fresh layer of skin forming underneath.

 Symptoms typically last two to three weeks and usually go away on their own or with supportive care, such as medication for pain or fever.
 People remain infectious until all of the lesions have crusted over, the scabs fallen off and a new layer of skin has formed underneath.